 One thing we have learnt from Oahspe, is that many historical periods and civilizations have been either lost to corporeal knowledge, exist only as vague legends and myths or are misdated (more often assigned a later date than an earlier).
-So while Oahspe gives an earlier date of circa 1550, the earliest conventional historical date for Celts is estimated at 1400 bce:
+So while Oahspe gives an earlier date of circa 1550 bce, the earliest conventional historical date for Celts is 1400 bce:

 This date is the earliest in archaeology to mark the event, and usually scientists tend to think Celts appeared in Spain later.
 It depends on the exact archaeological culture which we connect with Celtic expansion.
 The most widespread opinion is to link Celts with the "urn culture" (German "Urnenfelderkultur", Spanish "campos de urnas") which spread from the Danube region to the west, to all Central Europe and later to Gaul and Iberia (Spain).

 But many believe than this culture unified all "Ancient European" ethnic groups of Indo-Europeans who came from Asia to Europe within one big migration wave.
 It probably included Celts, Italics, Illyrians and Venetic tribes, whose languages have much in common.
 But while Illyrians and Venetians remained on the Balkans, Italics penetrated into Italy, Celts were the only people who went farther to Gaul and Spain.